KoBeWi/Metroidvania-System/README.md

 #### Border Textures

+Note that all border textures should be grayscale, preferrably white, because they are colorized.

+- Wall: The texture used for a wall, i.e. the default impassable border.
+The texture is facing east (right), so it should be thin line with the same height as the center texture.
+Don't make it too thick to prevent overlaps.
-- Wall: The texture used for a
+- Passage: The default texture used for passage, i.e. passable border.
+Same rules as above.
-- Passage:
-- Separator:
-- Borders:

-- Vertical Wall/Passage/Separator/Borders:
-- Horizontal Wall/Passage/Separator/Borders:
+- Separator: Optional.
+The texture used to draw fake border between cells.
+It draws inside rooms and separates them into grid.
+If the height is lower than center texture's, the separator will be centered.
+It's recommended to make it least prominent possible, otherwise it might hurt map readability and cause confusion.
+- Borders: A set of alternate borders that can be set in addition to the default wall and passage.
+They can be anything; usually used for doors, barriers etc.

+If your theme has rectangle shape (determined by the center texture), the above properties are instead split into vertical and horizontal variants.

+- Vertical Wall/Passage/Separator/Borders: The vertical texture for borders, which draws on sides.
+The height should match center texture's height, just like above.
+- Horizontal Wall/Passage/Separator/Borders: The horizontal texture for borders.
+For drawing simplicity it's also oriented vertically, but its height should match the *width* of the center texture.

 #### Corner Textures

-- Inner Corner:
+Corners draw at the connection point of borders.
+They can't be colored explicitly, instead their color is average color of the adjacent borders.

-- Outer Corner:
+- Outer Corner: The texture that draws at the outer bounds of the room.
+- Inner Corner: This texture only appears in concave (non-rectangle) rooms and draws at corners inside the room.

+When using shared borders mode, the above corner textures are instead replaced by this set.
+The coloring rules are a bit different - if multiple borders meet at the same corner, the resulting color will favor custom colors instead of the default one.
+Note that you can assign the same texture to all of them, which will improve drawing performance (rules for determining correct corner are complex).

-- U Corner:
+- U Corner: Corner of a single border that divides U-shaped room.
-- L Corner:
+- L Corner: Corner of 2 perpendicular borders.
-- T Corner:
+- T Corner: Corner of 3 borders connecting at one point.
-- Cross Corner:
+- Cross Corner: Corner of 4 borders.

 ### List of included example themes